turbot/steampipe-plugin-aws/docs/tables/aws_dms_replication_instance.md

 ```

-### List replication instances provisioned with undesired (for example, dms.r5.16xlarge and dms.r5.24xlarge are not desired) instance class
+### List replication instances provisioned with undesired (for example, dms.r5.16xlarge and dms.r5.24xlarge are not desired) instance classes

 ```sql
 select